 - a.
 Seek and utilize ongoing formal and informal supervision as required - b.
 Seek and utilize support and feedback, related to one's own performance, strengths, challenges, and limitations, from colleagues, peers, supervisors, and other professionals as appropriate - c.
 Employ effective self-care techniques and secure appropriate supports and resources as required - d.
-Develop awareness of self in terms of values, beliefs, and experiences and determine how this impacts upon the development of professional relationships with individuals, colleagues, and supervisors - e. identify and use tools and processes for engaging in reflective practice and critical inquiry - f.
+Develop awareness of self in terms of values, beliefs, and experiences and determine how this impacts upon the development of professional relationships with individuals, colleagues, and supervisors - e.
+Identify and use tools and processes for engaging in reflective practice and critical inquiry - f.
 Develop self-awareness of their own level of competence and readiness for certain work assignments as an aspect of professional learning and growth

-9. The graduate has reliably demonstrated the ability to: work with older individuals, their families, groups and communities to ensure that service provider strategies promote social and economic justice, and challenge patterns of oppression, discrimination and harassment, and sexual violence with clients, coworkers and communities.
+9. The graduate has reliably demonstrated the ability to: work with individuals, groups, families and their communities to ensure that service provider strategies promote social and economic justice, and challenge patterns of oppression, discrimination and harassment, and sexual violence with clients, coworkers and communities.

 - a.
-Work with communities to determine the community needs for older adults, strengths and risks for creating positive social change - b.
+Work with communities to determine community needs, strengths and risks for creating positive social change - b.
 Develop strategies and approaches to work with communities to enable community capacity building - c.
-Contribute to action plans, and funding proposals, that create positive social change - d.
-Advocate approaches that address systemic issues and societal change affecting older adults, and promote inclusion, equity, justice, and participatory democracy and community involvement - e.
-Engage in community education efforts that promote social justice and address barriers to the full participation of older adults - f.
+Contribute to action plans, and funding proposals, that create positive s advocate approaches that address systemic issues and societal change, and promote inclusion, equity, justice, and social change - d.
+Advocate approaches that address systemic issues and societal change, and promote inclusion, equity, justice, and participatory democracy and community involvement - e.
+Engage in community education efforts that promote social justice and address barriers to the full participation of all members - f.
 Examine current sexual violence legislation to identify and apply intervention strategies available to clients, coworkers and communities

-10. The graduate has reliably demonstrated the ability to: develop the capacity to work with the Indigenous older individual, their families, groups and communities while respecting their inherent rights to self-determine, and to identify and address systemic barriers that produce ill-effects, developing appropriate responses using approaches such as trauma informed care practice.
+10. The graduate has reliably demonstrated the ability to: develop the capacity to work with the Indigenous individual, families, groups and communities while respecting their inherent rights to self-determine, and to identify and address systemic barriers that produce ill-effects, developing appropriate responses using approaches such as trauma informed care practice.